orthecreedence/pretend-event-loop/README.md

 Forcibly destroy all of the threads (active thread, passive threads, work threads).

+    (enqueue function &key (type :passive))

+Send a function to be worked on in the background. `:type` can be one of `(:active :passive :work)`, each one corresponding to which queue to send `function` to be executed on.

+    (size type)

+Count the items in a queue. `type` can be one of `(:active :passive :work)`.
+This can be very useful for rate-limiting intake of work items in an app.
+For instance, you may want to stop reading jobs off of a queue after you have a certain number of blocking or cpu-intensive operations queued.

     (next (varname &key multiple-value-list sleep) blocking-op &body body)

 Wraps `blocking-op` in a function and sends it off to the background threads for